-The Student Petition can be found at: grad.illinois. edu/gsas/gradpetition or under the Quick Links section on the main page of the Graduate College's website.
+The Student Petition portal can be found at: go.grad.illinois.edu/ student-portal or under the Academic Support & Policies section of the Graduate College's website.

 Students who submit a petition should provide detailed information on the specifics of their request by including all relevant information and documentation.